prabhintern/prabhintern/README.md

-- 👋 Hi, I’m @prabhintern currently a Engineering student.
+- 👋 Hi, I’m @prabhintern learner for life!
 - 👀 I’m interested in learning new technologies and analysis of data.
 - 💞️ I’m open to collaborate.
 - - 📫 How to reach me ... prabhneetsingh21@gmail.com